 What is a Crow’s Favorite Food in the Wild?

 Crows in the wild have varied diets.
 They will take what they can get for sustenance, with a wide variety of nuts, fruit, insects, and more.
 While they are known to enjoy roadkill where available, they much prefer live prey and eggs.
-Eggs are an easy meal for a crow if they can raid a nest, and chicks are a good snack too.
-The diet will vary based on the time of year, with birds taking advantage of breeding seasons or a harvest of berries or nuts.
+Eggs are an easy meal for a crow if they can raid a nest, and chicks are a good snack.
+The diet will vary based on the time of year, with birds taking advantage of breeding seasons or harvesting berries or nuts.

-They are also very skilled and innovative birds, allowing them to try a range of foods.
+They are also very skilled and innovative birds, allowing them to try various foods.
 Crows will take items they can’t open, like nuts and shellfish, and drop them from a great height over a hard surface.
-There are also stories of crow species worldwide waiting for cars to run things over on crosswalks and collecting their prize when the traffic stops.
+There are stories of crow species worldwide waiting for cars to run things over on crosswalks and collecting their prize when the traffic stops.

-Also, don’t forget to make sure that they have plenty of water to drink.
-A regular supply in a birdbath or a nearby pond will help them wash down their meals and stay hydrated.
+Also, don’t forget to ensure they have plenty of water to drink.
+A regular supply in a birdbath or a nearby pond will help wash down their meals and stay hydrated.